urbit/UIPs/UIPS/UIP-eyre-scopes.md

 Cookies need to be served from their respective subdomains, but we do not want to make scopes authoritative over authentication sessions.
 Making them defer to the root scope's session gives us a clean hierarchy of sessions and enables logging out of all scopes.
 The root scope needs to "legitimize" a subdomain cookie request.
 Passing a temporary authentication token in the URL is easy, reliable and effective.
 The redirects are transparent to the user and browsers do not store them in history.
 Even if they did, the short lifetimes and single-use nature of the temporary tokens help prevent exploitation.

 Adding an endpoint for OAuth-style authentication is an accommodation for standalone clients.
 Authenticating into root with `/~/login` continues to work but is ill-advised, and users should become wary of entering their `+code` anywhere outside of their own ship.
+Proper OAuth has many features which we do not need or are difficult to support in a personal server context, so we forego real compatibility.

 Eyre considers `localhost` known by default because accessing a ship locally should always be valid.
 Firefox, Chrome and Brave seem to support subdomains for localhost without OS-side configuration.